AntonKrutikov/py.text_overlay_on_image/README.md

 Some tests (1920x1080) M1 mac:

-All `MaxRects` produce good results, but not fast, `GuillotineBafLas` very faster with same result
+All `MaxRects` produce good results, but not fast, `GuillotineBssfMinas` very faster with same result

 ```
 GuillotineBlsfMaxas: 0.01s